+The Timekeeper/Announcer will provide the team with the tournament-provided Pinball, which will be a size 3 soccer ball with a circumference of 23in-24in (58.5cm-61cm) and a weight of 11oz-12oz (300g-340g).
 The Timekeeper/Announcer will ensure that the team knows where the tournament-supplied 3-prong electrical outlet at the edge of the Presentation Area is located.
 At least one team member will go over to the electrical outlet with the Timekeeper/Announcer and confirm that the power to the outlet is ON.
 The Timekeeper/Announcer will answer any additional questions the team may have.